Businesses — and their owners and executives — may need to adjust their tax strategies

 The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is located in a state that doesn’t follow federal depreciation rules.

-Business-related vehicle expenses can be deducted using the mileage-rate method 58 cents per mile driven in 2019) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).
+Business-related vehicle expenses can be deducted using the mileage-rate method 58 cents per mile driven in 2019 and 57.5 cents per mile driven in 2020 or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).